Toby L. Thomas

 Antonio P. Smyth

-Executive Vice President - Transmission, American Electric Power
+Senior Vice President - Energy Delivery, American Electric Power

-McCullough holds a Bachelor of Science degree in mechanical engineering from Rose Hulman Institute of Technology.
-He completed the MIT-INPO Reactor Technology Course for Utility Executives in June 2012.
+He holds a bachelor of science degree in mechanical engineering from the Rose Hulman Institute of Technology.

 Heather L. Cushman